Goldensliv/steamapi-pickr/README.md

 # steamapi-pickr
-Project that helps indecisive groups with steam accounts pick something to play
+Website project to help indecisive groups with steam accounts pick something to play